MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 ![Screenshot of required privileges for Activity table.](media/admin-security-roles-activity-table.JPG "Screenshot of required privileges for Activity table")

-> [!NOTE
+> [!NOTE]
 > The Delete privilege is not required.

 ## Can I share a deep link to a guide through a HoloLens chat?

 Yes, Teams desktop users can share a link to a guide directly in chat.
 HoloLens users can open a guide directly (or even a particular step in a specific guide) by selecting the link.
+[Learn more about creating a deep link]()

 ## Do I need to configure any new permissions?